Kellstadt Graduate School of Business

-The Charles H. Kellstadt Graduate School of Business is part of the DePaul University Driehaus College of Business, a business school located in the Chicago Loop, Illinois, United States.
+The Charles H. Kellstadt Graduate School of Business is part of DePaul University's Driehaus College of Business, a business school located in the Chicago Loop, Illinois, United States.
 The Driehaus College of Business (called the College of Commerce until 2012) was founded in 1912 and is one of the ten oldest business schools in the U.S. The school is accredited by the Association to Advance Collegiate Schools of Business-International.

-In the fall of 2012, Kellstadt enrolled 2,107 students.
+In 2024, the undergraduate entrepreneurship program at Driehaus was ranked 10th in the nation by the Princeton Review.

 History

-DePaul’s College of Commerce began offering business classes in January 1913, becoming one of the 10 oldest business schools in the nation and the first at a U.S. Roman Catholic university.
+DePaul's College of Commerce began offering business classes in January 1913, becoming one of the 10 oldest business schools in the nation and the first at a U.S. Roman Catholic university.
 The college established a Master of Business Administration program in 1948 and launched the Graduate School of Business.
 The college, including the Graduate School of Business, moved to its current Chicago location in the DePaul Center, 1 E. Jackson Blvd., in 1993.

 In 1971, Commerce established its first center, the Small Business Institute.
-In 1977, Commerce began offering graduate classes at the university’s suburban sites.
+In 1977, Commerce began offering graduate classes at the university's suburban sites.
 Commerce established the Center for Market Analysis and Planning through a $1 million gift from the Charles H. Kellstadt Trust in 1982.
 In 1983, DePaul was awarded a $1 million gift from the Dr. Scholl Foundation to establish an endowed chair in its College of Commerce and Department of Finance.
 The Center for Business Ethics was launched in 1984.
 In 1986, Commerce received another $1 million grant from the Kellstadt Foundation to establish the Kellstadt Center for Marketing Analysis and Planning in Administration Center.

 In 1988, the five-year Arthur Andersen & Co.
 Alumni Distinguished Professorship in accountancy and the Touche Ross Distinguished Professorship in accountancy were established.

 In 1992, DePaul received a $9 million gift from the Kellstadt Foundation to establish the Kellstadt Graduate School of Business, named for Charles H. Kellstadt, former president, chairman and chief executive officer of Sears, Roebuck and Co.